ssuarez-tt/Final_DM1143/README.md

 ## Controls:

-Click "Bind JSON" or "Restore Bind" to load logs, script and monologue.
+Click "Bind JSON" or "Restore Bind" to load alternative logs, script and monologue.
+By default it will automatically bind to uec-performance-console.json upon loading.

 Click "Log" to play/pause system log and "Recording" to play/pause voice log.